Unlinking and unknottedness of monotone Lagrangian submanifolds: Appendix I: Index formula for pseudoholomorphic curves

 for which one can compute the Maslov index as defined in {\cite[Section 2]{RobSal}} with respect to the Lagrangian reference plane consisting of the diagonal.
 This is the Conley-Zehnder index.

-Observe that this index is defined even in the case when 1 is an eigenvalue of the return-map of the linearisation, but that it can take half-integer values in this case.
-In the case when there is a Bott manifold $S$ of Reeb orbits, we will use $\mu_{CZ}(S)$ to denote the Conley-Zehnder index of a Reeb orbit in this family.
+Observe that this index is defined even in the case when $1$ is an eigenvalue of the return-map of the linearisation, but that it may take half-integer values in this case.
+When there is a Bott manifold $S$ of Reeb orbits, we will use $\mu_{CZ}(S)$ to denote the Conley-Zehnder index of a Reeb orbit in this family.